OpenNebula/docs/source/provision_clusters/operations/provider_operations.rst

 The predefined providers are located in ``/usr/share/one/oneprovision/edge-clusters/<provision_type>/providers/<provider>``.
 The provision type can be ``metal`` or ``virtual``, and the provider is one of the ones available.

-The providers' information is loaded by the OneProvision FireEdge GUI, so the user can choose one of them in order to create his or her own provider.
+Providers' information is loaded by the OneProvision Sunstone GUI, so the user can select one in order to create his or her own provider.
 If you want to add a new template here, you need to follow these steps:

 1. Clone one of the templates.
 2. In the cloned template put the new information.
-3. Restart the OneProvision FireEdge GUI ``systemctl restart opennebula-fireedge``.
+3. Restart the OneProvision Edge GUI ``systemctl restart opennebula-fireedge``.

 .. note:: If you want to modify some of the existing providers, you just need to execute points 2 and 3.